jitsi/handbook/docs/dev-guide/iframe.md

 The **`event`** parameter is a string object with the name of the event.

-The **`listener`** parameter is a Function object with one argument that will be notified when the event occurs with data related to the event.
+The **`listener`** parameter is a function object with one argument that will be notified when the event occurs with data related to the event.

 ### **Supported listener events**